carla-simulator/rllib-integration/README.md

 ### Creating the training AMI

 The first step is to create the image needed for training.
-We provide a script that automatically creates it, using the Deep Learning AMI (Ubuntu 18.04) as the base image:
+We provide a script that automatically creates it, given the base image and the installation script:

 ```
 python3 aws_helper.py create-image --name <AMI-name> --installation-scripts <installation-scripts> --instance-type <instance-type> --volume-size <volume-size>